The Beautyberry shrub is fairly well known to gardeners in their native range.

 They are grown not only because of their attractive berries, which can have a great ornamental worth.

-You should also consider growing them in your garden because:
+You should also consider growing them in your backyard because:

 - They can add structure to a formal or informal garden border.